 - HE 3.1 Affirmatively Further Fair Housing Opportunities.
 Based on the City's Fair Housing Assessment (Section VII of the Housing Element Technical Appendix), the following comprehensive strategy has been developed to affirmatively further fair housing in Goleta.
 This strategy goes beyond traditional anti-discrimination efforts and includes broader initiatives to expand opportunities for lower-income households, persons with special needs, and other protected classes.
 Strategies and actions include the following: - a.
 Increase Affordable Housing Opportunities.
 Given the increase in affordability concerns across the County, increasing affordable housing opportunities continues to be an important focus.
 Working to expand the supply of affordable housing should also expand access to housing for protected classes.
-Potential strategies include: - Continue to use federal, State, and other locally administered funds to support affordable and special needs housing and explore opportunities to increase funding for affordable housing creation on an annual basis. (see also Program HE 2.7 Funding for Affordable Housing) - 2.
-Support opportunities to reduce barriers to affordable housing development. (see also Program HE 2.1 Encourage a Diverse Range of New Housing) - 3.
-Increase access to family-oriented housing (e.g., units with at least two bedrooms). (see also Programs HE 2.1 Encourage a Diverse Range of New Housing and HE 3.2 Facilitate the Provision of Housing for Persons with Special Needs) - Seek opportunities that expand housing options for vulnerable populations, such as people with disabilities, seniors, veterans, and youth aging out of foster care. (see also Program and HE 3.2 Facilitate the Provision of Housing for Persons with Special Needs) - 5.
+Strategies include: - 1.
+Continue to use federal, State, and other locally administered funds to support affordable and special needs housing and explore opportunities to increase funding for affordable housing creation on an annual basis.
+Coordinate with HASBARCO and other non-profit housing organizations to generate a detailed understanding of where overpayment rates and displacement risks are highest in the City, where vouchers are and are not used, and develop a place-based strategy for allocating new and existing funds for housing assistance in target areas of the most severe overpayment, highest displacement risk, and lowest incomes. (see also Program HE 2.7 Funding for Affordable Housing) - Support opportunities to reduce barriers to affordable housing development. (see also Program HE 2.1 Encourage a Diverse Range of New Housing) - Increase access to family-oriented housing (e.g., units with at least two bedrooms). (see also Programs HE 2.1 Encourage a Diverse Range of New Housing and HE 3.2 Facilitate the Provision of Housing for Persons with Special Needs) - 4.
+Seek opportunities that expand housing options for vulnerable populations, such as people with disabilities, seniors, veterans, and youth aging out of foster care. (see also Program and HE 3.2 Facilitate the Provision of Housing for Persons with Special Needs) - 5.
 Proactively monitor and address loss of existing affordable housing units, particularly in "high opportunity" areas. (see also Program HE 1.3 Monitor and Preserve Assisted Affordable Housing Units). - 6.
 Adopt a Tenant Protection Ordinance to formalize local tenant projection standards and protocols by December 2024.